 - QUICKLY plug the fuel line with a sharpened pencil and (also quickly) place the open filter into the quart jar.
 Allow the fuel to drain back (from the fuel pump) through the filter and into the jar.

 Note: You will probably need to built a little pedestal out of 2x4's or something to set the jar on, as the removed line won't extend all the way down to it.
 There won't be much gas spillage in any event, since with the front of the car raised the fuel line is sloping toward the rear of the car.

 - Remove the fuel line from the other end of the old filter, leaving the line to continue draining into the jar (if necessary).

 - Attach the larger end of the new filter to the line out to the fuel pump (there will be an arrow on the filter indicating the direction of flow), and secure it with a hose clamp.

 - QUICKLY remove the pencil plugging the line from the fuel tank and attach the end of the line to the smaller end of the new fuel filter.
 Secure the line to the filter with a hose clamp.

 Note: It is important to attach the line from the fuel tank to the filter as quickly as possible, as there may be up to ten gallons of head behind this line!

 Note: Note the direction of flow carefully.
 It's easy to get the hoses mixed up and install the filter backwards.

-While you're here, clean the filter screen in the fuel pump (if there is one - usually only on standard Bugs), as follows -
+While you're here, clean the filter screen in the fuel pump (if there is one - usually only on standard Bugs witht the old style upright rectangualr fuel pump), as follows -

-- Remove the screw or bolt on the top of the fuel pump and lift the cover off.
+- Remove the brass "bolt" in the side of the fuel pump and pull it out.